 Other Types of Boring and Exploration

 Installing geothermal heat loops (GHEX loops) in Iowa requires that an Iowa DNR Certified Well Driller be present on-site at all times when vertical or horizontal borehole drilling is taking place, when loop pipe fusion is taking place, when the loop pipe is installed into the borehole, pressure testing of the loop pipe and when borehole grouting is taking place.

-As you perform GHEX drilling in Iowa, please be sensitive to the state’s goal of protecting the groundwater resources for all citizens to use.
+As you perform GHEX drilling in Iowa, please be sensitive to the goal of protecting the groundwater resources that all citizens use for drinking water supplies.
 GHEX boreholes interact with our drinking water supplies and because of this your drilling projects must be designed to provide ongoing protections within your boreholes.
 In addition, much of the eastern one-third of Iowa includes Karst geologic features that make it difficult to install GHEX boreholes and ensure long term protections are in-place.
 Please contact our offices for additional information on requirements in Karst areas of our state.

 Information for Geotechnical Drillers

-Performing basic geotechnical drilling in Iowa not require an Iowa DNR Certified Well Driller on-site during operations.
-These operations include the general examination of the subsurface to study and report the principles of soil and rock mechanics and investigate existing subsurface conditions and materials.
+Performing basic geotechnical drilling in Iowa not require an Iowa DNR Certified Well Driller on-site during operations as long as you are not installing temporary or permanent monitoring wells or piezometers.
+Non-certified contractors can perform geotechnical services that include the general examination of the subsurface to study and report the principles of soil and rock mechanics and investigate existing subsurface conditions and materials.
 In general, these types of studies would look at risks posed by site conditions when designing structure foundations and earthworks or to explore for minerals in the shallow subsurface.